phorton1/Arduino-theClock3/docs/troubles.md

 - apply *small* drops of *light machine oil* to the various *bearings* on the clock
 - replace the **Hands**

-I have found that a small squire of **WD40** can also help with Lubrication, but be advised that *WD40 is **not** a lubricant* and will actually *remove* the lubrication from the clock.
+I have found that a small squirt of **WD40** can also help with Lubrication, but be advised that *WD40 is **not** a lubricant* and will actually *remove* the lubrication from the clock.
 A small amount, however, will *dilute* the existing oil and perhaps make the clock run better.